-The DDX8228 Controller provides includes a combination of standard PWM and DDX® outputs and a complete set of digital audio preamplifier functions.
+The DDX-8000 Controller includes eight channels of DDX[®] processing and a complete set of digital audio preamplifier functions.
 When combined with DDX power devices it provides a high-quality, high-efficiency, digital audio amplification solution for multi-channel audio applications such as surround sound amplifiers.
+The DDX-8000 may also be used as a stand-alone digital audio processor offering a low cost alternative to a DSP based solution.

-The DDX8228 includes four serial audio input and output data interfaces that can be configured for many different formats, including the popular IS format.
-The design's 24-bit audio processing core includes volume control, digital filtering, bass management, gain compression/limiting and PCM and DDX® outputs.
-The design includes five user-programmable biquad filters per channel, as well as bass, treble and DC blocking.
+The DDX-8000 includes four serial audio input and output data interfaces that can be configured for many different formats, including the popular I2S format.
+The design's 24bit audio processing core includes volume control, digital filtering, bass management, gain compression/limiting and PCM and DDX[®] outputs.
+The design includes five userprogrammable biquad filters per channel, as well as bass, treble and DC blocking.
 Each internal processing channel can receive any input channel, allowing flexibility including the ability to perform active digital crossover for powered loudspeaker systems.
+This high quality conversion from PCM audio to DDX's patented tri-state PWM switching waveform provides over 100dB SNR and dynamic range when used with the DDX-2060 or the DDX-2100 and over 120dB SNR and dynamic range at the digital output of the DDX-8000 processor.